Our Therapists

 Dr. Roache is trained in Interpersonal Therapy, Cognitive Behavior Therapy, Acceptance and Commitment Therapy (ACT), and Dialectical Behavioral Therapy (DBT) and values the benefit of integrating these approaches into her insight-oriented work to offer coping skills and alternative ways of interacting with one's thoughts and emotions.
 While Dr. Roache helps people with many psychological and behavioral difficulties, including depression and anxiety, her primary areas of interest are the treatment of relational difficulties for individuals and couples, infertility and perinatal loss, trauma, and personality disorders.
 Dr. Roache is trained in Trauma Focused Cognitive Behavioral Therapy, an evidence-based intervention proven effective in treating both chronic and single-incident trauma, and couples therapy.

 Dr. Roache has worked with individuals, couples, adolescents, college students, and families in a variety of settings including college counseling centers, medical settings, community mental health, and private practice.
-In her current clinical practice, Dr. Roache works with late adolescents (ages 16+) and adults in individual, couples/family, and group formats.
+In her current practice, Dr. Roache works with adults and late adolescents (ages 16+) in individual, couples/family, and group formats.

 Andrea Rego